I ran Ornith 1.0 on DGX Spark and compared its Japanese language performance with Gemma 4 / Nemotron

 ( Source: deep-reinforce.com/ornith_1_0.html )

-What I always wonder here is: "Is Japanese support even intended?"
-Reading the LP and model cards all the way through, there are no claims about Japanese.
-The language ratio of training data is also not disclosed.
+What always concerns me here is the question: "Is Japanese task performance even a consideration?"
+Even after reading the LP and model cards to the end, there are no claims about Japanese.
+The language ratio of training data is not disclosed either.

-In other words, whether Ornith 1.0 can be used in Japanese is something we can only find out by actually testing it on real hardware.
+In other words, whether Ornith 1.0 can be used in Japanese is something you can only find out by trying it on actual hardware.

-I thought through how to run Ornith 1.0 on an NVIDIA DGX Spark (GB10 architecture, unified memory 128 GB, aarch64).
+I thought about how to run Ornith 1.0 on an NVIDIA DGX Spark (GB10 architecture, unified memory 128 GB, aarch64).

 | Size | DGX Spark Single Node | Expected Configuration |